 Bad news for the perpetually tardy: “I was stuck in traffic” is no longer a valid excuse for being late to work.
-That’s because Google Maps just added a new function that monitors traffic in real-time and lets commuters know whether their drive or public transit will be delayed.
+That’s because Google Maps just added a new function that's like a gift for commuters, as it monitors traffic in real-time and lets them know whether their drive or public transit will be delayed.
 The update will be available for Android and iOS devices beginning this week.

 The goal of Google’s new Commute tab is to better prepare people for the obstacles that lie ahead—say, an accident or highway congestion—or help them beat traffic altogether.
 Commutes during rush hour can be up to 60 percent longer than expected, Google says, citing commute data from 25 North American cities.
 “According to historical Google Maps data, people in North America spend a full day per month commuting—which almost adds up to a two-week vacation each year,” the company said in a statement.

 Before leaving the house, you can check the app to see if your commute will be normal or longer than usual.
 Alternate routes will be suggested when a delay is present, ensuring you’ll get to work as soon as possible.
 If your commute involves a combination of driving and public transportation, Google Maps will even let you know when to leave the house based on road traffic, when the next train leaves, and how long it takes to walk from the train station to your destination.